Meet The Team

 RBT

-Gaby is a Registered Behavior Technician who has been working in the field of Applied Behavior Analysis (ABA) for over seven years.
-From a young age, she knew her heart was in working with children, and that passion has only grown stronger throughout her career.
-She holds a bachelor’s degree in psychology and recently completed her master’s degree in behavior analysis and therapy.
-Known for being a true champion for her kiddos, Gaby loves being part of a collaborative team where everyone works together to create the best possible outcomes for each child.
-She believes every step forward is worth celebrating—whether it’s a big milestone or a small everyday victory.
-When she’s not working, Gaby enjoys reading, singing karaoke, going on hikes, and spending time with her family, but especially her niece and her dog, Chico.
+Hello!
+I am a Registered Behavior Technician who has been working in the field of Applied Behavior Analysis (ABA) for eight years.
+From a young age, I've known my heart was in working with children, and that passion has only grown stronger throughout my career.
+I have a bachelor’s degree in psychology and recently completed my master’s degree in behavior analysis and therapy.
+Known for being a true champion for my kiddos, I love being part of a collaborative team where everyone works together to create the best possible outcomes for each child.
+I believe every step forward is worth celebrating—whether it’s a big milestone or a small everyday victory.
+When I'm not working, I enjoy reading, singing karaoke, going on hikes, and spending time with my family, but especially my niece and my dog, Chico.

 Marisol